 The CAS puts tutors at a student’s disposal.
 No matter the course, topic or question, the team at the CAS is there to help.

 “Many students find it tough to face NCLEX-style questions for the first time,” said Poling.
-“It really helps to sit down with a tutor to walk through the questions, as well as to get help with actual application [of the fundamentals].
+“It really helps to sit down with a tutor to walk through the questions, as well as to get help with the actual application [of the fundamentals].
 We have students who come in to meet with us once a week, just to do practice questions for various courses.”

 7. Join a study group

-Study groups let you work with your fellow students to better understand course material.
+Study groups let you work with your fellow students to better understand the course material.
 Working with other students lets you find out what they've done to succeed and can help you view material in a way you might not have considered before.